huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_policy.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The policy ID in UUID format.

-* `deep_inspection` - The deep inspection in basic web protection.

-* `header_inspection` - The header inspection in basic web protection.

-* `shiro_decryption_check` - The shiro decryption check in basic web protection.

 * `bind_hosts` - The protection switches.
 The options object structure is documented below.